hylandtechoutreach/ucs/Piskel/GameAnimation.md

 For the purposes of this exercise, there is an existing game within a Repl project to use.
 Start by creating a fork of the game, and playing it.

 1. Go to the [Existing Game Repl Project](https://replit.com/@HylandOutreach/Platformer)
-1. Click the "Remix" button in the upper right
+1. Click the "Fork" button in the upper right
 1. Click the "Run" button to run the game
 1. Expand the Preview area so there is room to play the game